- Number of limited-access roads

-- Enormous land take, as redundant patches of land are left within the loops.
+- Inefficient use of space, as redundant patches of land are left within the loops.

 - Disorienting for right-turning traffic.

-- Capacity is limited by 'weaving' - conflicts between exiting and entering traffic in the centre of the junction.
+- Capacity may limited by "weaving" — conflicts between traffic entering and exiting the loops in the middle of the junction.

 The decline of the cloverleaf

-Actually - and tragically - there aren't three cloverleaf junctions any more.
-Livingston's local council have now removed the cloverleaf at the junction of the A889 and an unclassified road, leaving just two cloverleafs in this country - and there are suggestions that the A889/A705 junction is in the firing line as soon as funding is available.
+Two of the UK's three cloverleaf junctions were in Livingston.
+One of them, at the junction of the A889 and an unclassified road, had four of its sliproads removed in about 2005, and a pair of roundabouts were added.
+That leaves us with two cloverleaf junctions — and there are suggestions that Livingston's other cloverleaf, the A889/A705 junction just to the south, is in the firing line as soon as funding is available.
 Now why on earth would you want to tear up two perfectly good free-flowing junctions?

-The latest news in late 2006 is that funding has not been found for removing the second Livingston cloverleaf and it looks like it's safe for now!
+The latest indication seems to be that funding has not been found for removing the second Livingston cloverleaf, so it looks like it's safe for now.